berufsbildung-basel/parkit-spec/README.md

 - Users: user accounts, mostly synced from Okta (username/email, first & last name) plus local profile settings (preferred language, ...), plus a "disabled" flag (set by administrators to prevent a user from reserving)
 - Vehicles: known vehicles, managed by their owners (users) under their profile.
-Fields: license plate number, make, model, type (car or motorcycle), ev (electric vehicle, true/false)
+Fields: license plate number, make, model, vehicle type (car or motorcycle), ev (electric vehicle, true/false)
 - Parking Spots: available parking spots, managed by administrative users.
 Fields: Parking spot number, location.
 - Reservations: represents a reservation by users for a particular parking spot and vehicle.
 Has a start/end time on a specific date, being either a half- or full-day reservation.